-While there are no giant monsters battling it out on the streets of Tokyo, the reality you will find here is every bit as exhilarating.
+While there are no giant monsters battling it out on the streets of Tokyo in Japan, the reality you will find here is every bit as exhilarating.

 Welcome to one of the busiest cities in the world, where Tokyo’s fast paced lifestyle paired with an unshakeable obsession for the latest trends and technologies make it one of the most exciting cities to be in.

 In the midst of modernity, lies the traditional charm of rustic Japan, with numerous temples, museums and beautiful gardens scattered throughout the city’s landscape – infused with the perfect blend of culture and modern times.